 1 February 2018: Application deadline for international applicants with international education applying directly from abroad and applicants who have a temporary residence permit in Norway.

-15 April 2018: Applicants with Norwegian education, who are either Norwegian citizens or who have a permanent residence permit in Norway.
+15 April 2018: Applicants with Norwegian or Nordic education, who are either Norwegian or Nordic citizens or who have a permanent residence permit in Norway.